Syracuse Orange field hockey

 The Syracuse Orange field hockey team is the intercollegiate field hockey program representing Syracuse University.
 The school competes in the Atlantic Coast Conference of NCAA Division I field hockey.

 The team plays its home games at the J.S.
 Coyne Stadium on the university campus in Syracuse, New York.
 Syracuse has won one NCAA Championship as well as 9 conference regular season titles and 6 conference tournaments since the creation of the field hockey program in 1972.
-Current head coach Ange Bradley is coaching her 14th season with the Orange.
+Lynn Farquhar was named the head coach in 2022, taking over from long-time head coach Ange Bradley who retired after coaching for 14 seasons with the Orange.

 History

-Field hockey team played its first season in 1971-72 and had a record of 1-3-1.
+The field hockey team played its first season in 1971-72 and had a record of 1-3-1.
 Syracuse played its first game against Potsdam, losing 0-4.
 The team began competing in Division-I in 1982.
 In 2008, the team was ranked No. 1, capturing the top spot in the polls for the first time in Syracuse history.